 - Writing paper or strips

-After gathering all of the supplies, kids can use the scissors to cut a thick pumpkin stem from the brown construction paper or craft foam.
-Glue the stem to the pumpkin.
+After gathering all of the supplies, it’s time to get crafting!
+It may seem hard, but it’s actually very easy.
+How to make a pumpkin with a paper plate is really just all in getting an orange plate!
+Super easy.
+Then, kids can use the scissors to cut a thick pumpkin stem from the brown construction paper or craft foam.
+Glue the stem to the jack o lantern paper plate.

 Invite children to curl the pipe cleaners with a pencil or their fingertips.
 Punch 2 holes near the top of the pumpkin, then twist the pipe cleaners through the holes.